Dulcy-Development/FlowerCore/README.md

 ## Credit

-Some of the essential commands or methods are from open source projects such as Zoom by Frozed Club And obviously, not all utils are written by myself.
+Some of the essential commands or methods are from open source projects such as Zoom by Frozed Club.
+And obviously, not all utils are written by myself.

 ## Special thanks